openaustralia/infrastructure/README.md

     .venv/bin/ansible-playbook -i ec2-hosts site.yml -l planningalerts

-### forcibly renewing LetsEncrypt certificates on production servers
+### Forcibly renewing LetsEncrypt certificates on production servers

 When first provisioning a server, Ansible will check to see if `certbot_webroot` is set (this is used on RightToKnow).
 If not, it